graphieros/graphieros.js/README.md

               > one glyph is represented by a sequence separated with dashes, for example <b>qzedxwq-ss</b> will render a hexagon with a central dot.
 Writing a second sequence will display a half-sized second glyph.
 A sequence to display two hexagons would therefore be like "qzedxwq-ss qzedxwq-ss".

     size of the first glyph (max size) red color from 0 to 255
     green color from 0 to 255
     blue color from 0 to 255

+ # molecular graphieros

+    <section id="myMolecularSVG"></section //where the SVG will appear.
+Leave it empty.
+    <div id="myMolecule">...</div> //where you write the glyphs using their phonology
+    <script> molecular("myMolecularSVG", "myMolecule", size, R, G, B)</script>

+    The molecular() function takes the following parameters:

+    section ID where the SVG will be displayed

+    div ID where the glyphs are written, separated with spaces.
+The program will evaluate which presentation to use depending on the number of glyphs.
+The first glyph is the center one.
+Up to 6 max additional glyphs.

+    size of the first glyph
+    red color from 0 to 255
+    green color from 0 to 255
+    blue color from 0 to 255